andregabrielmelo/andregabrielmelo/README.md

 - 🔭 I’m currently working on improving my Web Development skills
 - 🌱 I’m learning react and typescript
-- 💬 In my free time, i generally play games and read
+- 💬 In my free time, i generally play games like Factorio and Age Of Empires II.
+I also like to read mangas, manhwas, novels and books

 </details>